glujan/ezyplyr/README.md

 EzyPlyr ("easy player") is a simple music player written in Gtk+ 3 using Python.
 Playback with GStreamer.

+## Requirements
+For know just `python-gi` version 3.14 and `taglib` (and also it's bindings for Python).
+Former is is available in Debian (Jessie), Ubuntu 14.10 and probably most modern distros, latter is called `libtag1-dev`.

+Install also dependencies from [requirements.txt](./requirements.txt).

 ## Caution

 It's unusable.
 It can't play any music.
 Someday it should, but not yet.